 Finding the Volume of Pool

-If you don’t know how much water your swimming pool holds, multiply its length by its width and then by the relative depth of the pool.
+If you are lucky or wealthy enough to own the best above ground pool or in ground one but you don’t know how much water your swimming pool holds, multiply its length by its width and then by the relative depth of the pool.
 You will get an estimate volume.

 If it is a round pool, multiply the estimated volume by 5.9, by 6.7 for an oval facility, and by 7.5 for a rectangular one.
 The result you get will be the amount of water your swimming pool hold.